What is the definition of enmity?

 Believers have now been given “the ministry of reconciliation: that God was reconciling the world to himself in Christ, not counting people’s sins against them.
 And he has committed to us the message of reconciliation” (2 Corinthians 5:18–19).
 The gospel breaks down barriers, and in Christ those who were former enemies of God are made His own children (Colossians 1:21–22).

-Recommended Resources: Nelson's New Illustrated Bible Dictionary and Logos Bible Software.
+Recommended Resource: Nelson's New Illustrated Bible Dictionary

 What is the gift of encouragement?

 How can the Bible bring comfort during a difficult time?